About Bonsai Accessories and Decorations

 6) SOME CONTAINERS :

-Formal Pots with specific external decorations, water features, geometric shapes, etc.
+Formal Pots with specific external decorations and panels, water features, geometric shapes, etc.;

 7) DISPLAY AREAS :